The folk group I was in for almost three years, The BeeKeepers, has come to an end.

 Some of my best memories were on the stage or in the studio with The BeeKeepers.
 Reheasing at Phred's house in New London every week was something I really looked forward to...we even had a songwriting retreat - I'll never forget Phred's amazing front yard garden.

-Endings are often bittersweet; I feel sad about saying goodbye to a band I loved and I'm excited about the music journey ahead.
+Endings are often bittersweet; I feel sad about saying goodbye to a band I love, but I'm also excited about the music journey ahead.
 I'm grateful that I had the opportunity to play, write, record, perform (and laugh my ass off ) with such fine musicians and friends.

 3 days after writing this blog post...

 A song idea has been brewing.
 The lyrics come to me in less than an hour.
 I pick up my guitar.
 It's been awhile.
 I tune the strings.
 I start playing.
 The song is just there.
 It flows out of me without much effort and I love it.
-And now I have the last song for my first concept album.
-It is called, “You Can’t Take My Voice Away.”
+The song is titled, “You Can’t Take My Voice Away.”